 - The second message is much longer—Joe is only pain aware, so we need to do more work to get him to buy

 - Both messages start by matching the stage of awareness.
-“You feel uncomfortable in your own skin” and “you need an exercise program” are the things that our prospects currently believe.
+“You feel uncomfortable in your own skin” and “You need an exercise program” are the things that our prospects currently believe.

-When you understand stages of awareness, it gets a lot easier to organize your marketing materials.
+When you understand the stages of awareness, it gets a lot easier to organize your marketing materials.
 Here’s how to speak to prospects in each stage of awareness.

 Unaware: Good luck

 Is it impossible to sell to unaware prospects?
 Of course not.

 But you do have your work cut out for you.
 If someone doesn’t realize they have a problem, how on earth are you going to be able to buy a solution?If someone doesn't know they have a problem...how will you get them to buy from you?
 Tweet this!